ygfalcon/Solsniper-zero/QUICK_START.md

 - Launch the Web UI with `python -m solhunter_zero.ui`.
 - Toggle **Full Auto Mode** in the UI to start trading with the active config.
 - Or start everything at once with `python scripts/start_all.py`.
-- Run `make demo` to execute the investor demo with the bundled short preset.
+- Run `make demo` to execute the investor demo with the bundled short preset, or `make demo-full` to include the full-system pipelines.
 You can also use the `solhunter-demo` CLI to backtest bundled prices.
 Both finish in a few seconds and write summaries and trade history to the folder given by `--reports`:

   ```bash
   make demo